rapgro/mssql-cli/README.md

 Please refer to the [usage guide](https://github.com/dbcli/mssql-cli/tree/master/doc/usage_guide.md) for details on options and example usage.
 If you are having any issues using mssql-cli, please see the [troubleshooting guide](https://github.com/dbcli/mssql-cli/blob/master/doc/troubleshooting_guide.md).

 ## Telemetry
-The mssql-cli tool includes a telemetry feature.
-Please refer to the [telemetry guide](https://github.com/dbcli/mssql-cli/tree/master/doc/telemetry_guide.md) for more information.
+The original mssql-cli tool includes a telemetry feature.
+Telemetry is dropped in this fork.

 ## Contributing
 If you would like to contribute to the project, please refer to the [development guide](https://github.com/dbcli/mssql-cli/tree/master/doc/development_guide.md).